Abdul4545/Projectwebsite/README.md

 # Projectwebsite
-This is a small project developed by Abdul Moid
+This is a project developed by Abdul Moid